 - Carry medicines in your hand luggage in case your check-in luggage gets lost

 - Wear a medical alert bracelet if you have any serious allergies or chronic illness

-- During a long hike, if hygiene standards are a bit suspect, eat only food that has been thoroughly cooked and only drink water that has been boiled or purified using water purification tablets
+- If hygiene standards are a bit suspect, eat only food that has been thoroughly cooked

-- In areas with a lot of insects, like the Abel Tasman National Park, use insect repellent to avoid unpleasant bites and enjoy the hike
+- In areas with a lot of insects, use insect repellent to avoid unpleasant bites

-- If you have to see a doctor, make sure to obtain a full written medical report for your insurer or your doctor back home
+- If you have to see a doctor, make sure to obtain a full written medical report for your insurer and/or your doctor back home

-- If you feel sick shortly after coming home, this might be because you already miss New Zealand, so plan a trip back!
+- If you feel sick shortly after coming home, this might be because you already miss New Zealand, so plan a trip back *winky face

 For certain people and destinations, some items in your first aid kit are more important than others.
-Always ask a pharmacist or doctor which items you will need for your gap year in New Zealand.
+Always ask a pharmacist or doctor which items you will need for your trip to New Zealand.
 For now, here are some ideas:

-- Anti-cramping medicines: relief of stomach ache and pain due to cramps or spasm
+- Anti-cramping medicines: relief of stomach ache and pain due to cramps or spasms

-- Antihistamine tablets: relief from allergy, rash and bites
+- Antihistamine pills or cream: relief from allergy, rash and bites

 - Antiseptic cream: to treat minor skin infections